On the south side of Memorial Park, this cottage was built in 1888 to house two hotel rooms for the growing and thriving Watauga Hotel.

 Owned by theTown of Blowing Rock and managed by the Blowing Rock Historical Society, today the building serves as a museum that emphasizes Blowing Rock's long history of supporting tourism.

 The 1888 Museum was improved and completely re-curated in the summer of 2020.
-It will soon be open 7 days a week, so please stop by and visit.
+It is now open daily (winter weekends), so please stop by and visit.
 For a video "Grand Re-opening Tour" of the museum, click below.

 1888 Museum Historical Hotel Cottage